EdgarasSp/hangman/README.md

 3. Change games difficulty levels:

-	Player will have 3 difficulty options to choose from in the main menu, player can decide which game to play by reading listed games parameters.
+	In the main menu, player has 3 difficulty options to choose from.
+Parameters for each game mode provided in the game card just above start game button.

-    When game has been started, player will have option to return to the main menu to change the difficulty at any time by using "Menu" button located at the bottom rights side of the page.
+    When game is running, player has an option to return to the main menu should they wish to change the difficulty at any time.
+Using "Menu" button located at the bottom rights side of the page will direct player to the main page.

 4. Reset the game or return to the menu.

-    After each successful or unsuccessful game played, player will be prompted to restart the current game or return to the menu to change the difficulty.
+    After each successful or unsuccessful game played, player ise prompted to restart the current game or return to the menu to change the difficulty.

 ## **2.2.
 Build**